Vagisil’s owner takes a majority stake in hip sexual wellness startup Sustain

 Combe Inc., a 70-year-old company best known for making Vagisil, now owns a majority stake in Sustain, a hip eco-friendly, women-oriented sexual health startup launched in 2013.

 Over the last five years, Sustain has grown rapidly.
-Its non-toxic condoms, lubricants, post-sex wipes, and menstrual products are now widely available at retail stores including Target.
+Its non-toxic condoms, lubricants, post-sex wipes, and menstrual products are now widely available at retail stores including Whole Foods, and Bed Bath & Beyond.
 And the company–founded by Meika Hollender and her father, Jeffrey, who previously cofounded Seventh Generation–has been at the forefront of breaking taboos when it comes to women’s sexuality, including the idea of a woman buying a condom.

 The terms of the deal have not been made public, but in an interview with Inc., Hollender explains that Combe Inc. has the resources to help Sustain invest more heavily in R&D, and grow internationally.
 Sustain, with its 12 employees, will continue to operate independently of Combe Inc., which has about 500 workers.